inato/data-engineer-take-home-test/README.md

 ## Step 2 : Storing Application Logs in a MySQL Database

 - Instead of writing the logs to files, we want to store them in a MySQL database.
-- Use the following table schema to create a table named application:
+- Use the following table schema to create a table named `application`:

 ```
 CREATE TABLE application(